Revved up with Botanical EnGIN the French 77 is perfectly balanced and so delicious.

 If you’re looking to add a touch of effortless sophistication mixed with mischievous fun to your next gathering, look no further than the French 77.

 While its cousin, the French 75, leans on the sharp botanical notes of gin and simple syrup, the French 77 instead works with the delicate, floral notes of St Germain, an elderflower liqueur.
-Add in the zippy little tune-up from fresh lemon juice, and -pop!- those lively bubbles roll in to keep things bright and celebratory.
+Add in the zip from fresh lemon juice, and – pop! – those lively bubbles roll in to keep things bright and celebratory.

 It’s citrusy, it’s light, it hints at floral, and it absolutely refuses to be boring.
-Best of all, the French 77 is incredibly easy to build, making it a perfect candidate for everything from a slow Sunday brunch to an upscale evening toast.
+Best of all, the French 77 is incredibly easy to build, making it a perfect candidate for everything from a slow Sunday brunch, to backyard BBQ, to an upscale evening toast.

 Ingredients (makes 2 cocktails)